Solstio/Solstio/README.md

 I'm also trying to slowly learn C++ and may be making some video games in my spare time.

+Stop reading, you have better things to do.

 <!--
 **Solstio/Solstio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.